Britain’s Got Talent: British Pakistani teenager’s powerful performance moves judges to tears

 LONDON: 14-year-old British Pakistani singer Sirine Jahangir moved millions of people to tears and won four yeses from the judges as she displayed her unique vocals at ‘Britain’s Got Talent’ show on Saturday night and shared with the audience and judges how she completely lost sight in both eyes four years but never gave up on life and her passion for music.

-The four Britain’s Got Talent (BGT) judges Simon Cowell, Alesha Dixon, Amanda Holden and David Williams unanimously gave yeses to Sirine.
+The four Britain’s Got Talent (BGT) judges Simon Cowell, Alesha Dixon, Amanda Holden and David Walliams unanimously gave yeses to Sirine.

 Appearing on the stage, she told the judges: “it’s pretty obvious that I can’t see.
 There was a time when I could but now I cannot.
 Music is my vision.
 It’s my thing.”